sammyli0106/UCLA_CS_M152A_Introductory-Digital-Design-Laboratory/README.md

 I took this class during Fall 2020.
 This repository is mainly for inspirations for similar assignments only.

-Please be aware of the consequences of code plagiarism.
+Please be aware of the consequences of code plagiarism and use at own risk.
 Thank you.